meowster93/mtg-game-counter/README.md

 * Android Studio
 * Other languages that run on JVM
 * Color complementary programming for background (Java?); or using JS to identify dominant color
+* javascript30.com

+* review oop (think of examples, like bank account for inheritance); MVC; SQL, basic joins such as left; collection types (map, list, set, stack, queue); for/for each loops; overriding vs overloading;

 ### core functions:
 * horizontal split to divide sides A & B (eventually C & D as well)
 * Visible number(start at 20 or 40)
 * Increment/decrement Life icon(design, functionality with js)
+* set to unscrollable?
 #### user tools:
 * Reset icon (return life to original)
 * Dice roller